 The examples below would help you to understand the noun with ease.
-To get a better grasp of these various noun examples, take a look at these example sentences containing some nouns.
+To get a better grasp of various noun examples, take a look at these sentences below containing some nouns.

 |2||Doctor||Rahul's father is a doctor.|